Traveling to Africa can be a challenge – especially if you are a solo traveler.

 If you are visiting Africa in hope to spend some time laying down on white sandy beaches, enjoying hammocks, getting shades under the palm trees, sipping fresh coconut juice, and just enjoying the #beachlife, then Mozambique is for you.

 On the other hand, you should not expect to ride jet skis, fancy restaurants, and lively nightlife, this is a perfect place to unwind and enjoy nature as a backpacker.
 You can, however, enjoy discovering underwater as the country has a rich marine life, so make sure to pack your goggles and snorkel!

 Kenya has always been in the spotlight for the last decades, mainly due to bad news caused by terrorism and natural disasters.
-But now, with improved security – normally done with a genuine smile – traveling to this place as a solo traveler is safer than ever.
+But now, with improved security – normally done with a genuine smile – traveling to this place as a solo traveler is pretty safe.

 Just like any other country, it is important to look after your valuables as petty crime is still widespread.
 While in the country, you will feel overjoyed with the kindness Kenyans will offer you during your stay.

 Rwanda should be topping this list due to its very low terrorism and crime rates.

 This country had a rough and tear-jerking history but eventually, the country thrived into one of the amazing sights in the entire continent.
 Rwanda also prides itself on having one of the biggest tropical forests in Africa which you can explore for days.

 Madagascar is known for its wildlife, thanks to the animated movie of the same name.
 The animals in the movie including the cute but wild lemurs are seen here.